Seeed-Studio/wiki-documents/docs/ArduPy.md

 To get started with ArduPy, first need to install **aip - ArduPy Integrated Platform** is a utility to develop ArduPy and interact witch ArduPy board.
 It enables users to quickly get started with ardupy. **aip** is meant to be a simple command line tool.
 You can customize your own ardupy firmware through it, without needing to know more details about ArduPy.

-If you prefer using **IDE**, we have also prepared an IDE version and please scroll through to IDE session.

 ## Install with macOS

 For macOS user, you can simply run the following in Terminal to install ArduPy-aip: